htrajan/ht-drawsteel/Draw Steel Rules (original).md

 (Playtest note: Currently, some skills are more useful than others.
 This is likely going to be the case for a while, since the game isn’t completed yet.
 There are also certain skills that will always be more useful in a particular type of campaign.
 This is called out in the “Are All Skills Equal?” sidebar.)

-Skills represent the different specializations a hero has outside of attacking, defending, and using their ancestry features, class features, and [[Equipment|equipment]].
+Skills represent the different specializations a hero has outside of attacking, defending, and using their ancestry features, class features, and equipment.
 Whenever you make a test, having a particular skill associated with the test increases your chance of success.

 #### APPLYING SKILLS